fadhilahmadd/portofolio-ai-backend/README.md

 This repository contains the backend for a personal portfolio AI chatbot.
 Built with FastAPI and powered by Google's Gemini through the LangChain framework, this chatbot uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions based on a custom knowledge base, including resumes, LinkedIn profiles, and other documents.

+The application is fully asynchronous, streaming responses token-by-token for a modern, responsive user experience, and features an intelligent, multi-layered architecture for clean and maintainable code.

 ## **✨ Features**

   * **Conversational AI**: Engages users in a natural conversation about Fadhil Ahmad Hidayat's skills, projects, and experience.
+  * **Streaming Responses (SSE)**: Delivers responses token-by-token using Server-Sent Events, providing a dynamic and interactive user experience.
+  * **Rich Markdown Formatting**: Generates well-structured, readable answers using markdown for headings, lists, and bold text, making the information clear and easy for a frontend to render.
   * **Retrieval-Augmented Generation (RAG)**: The chatbot doesn't just rely on its pre-trained knowledge.
 It retrieves information from a custom knowledge base (PDFs, websites) to provide accurate and context-specific answers.
   * **Conversational Memory**: Remembers the context of the current conversation, allowing for follow-up questions and a more natural chat flow.
 Each user session is tracked by a unique UUID `session_id`.
-  * **Language-agnostic**.
-  * **Proactive "Hiring Manager" Mode**: The chatbot can detect if the user is a recruiter and will proactively ask clarifying questions, highlight relevant skills, and guide the conversation toward a hiring outcome.
+  * **Proactive "Hiring Manager" Mode**: Detects if the user is a recruiter and proactively asks clarifying questions, highlights relevant skills, and guides the conversation toward a hiring outcome.
-  * **Dynamic System Prompts**: The AI's personality and goals change based on the detected user intent (e.g., recruiter vs. general user).
-  * **Analytics and Insights**: Logs all conversations to a local SQLite database, allowing for analysis of user interaction patterns and frequently asked questions.
-Includes a private endpoint to view conversation data.
+  * **Analytics and Insights**: Logs all conversations to a local SQLite database, allowing for analysis of user interaction patterns.
+The logging is performed as a non-blocking background task to ensure a fast user response.
-  * **Suggested Follow-up Questions**: After providing an answer, the AI suggests relevant follow-up questions that a user, especially a recruiter, might want to ask.
-This helps guide the conversation and showcases key qualifications.
+  * **Suggested Follow-up Questions**: After providing an answer, the AI suggests relevant follow-up questions to guide the conversation and showcase key qualifications.
   * **Custom Knowledge Base**: Easily extend the chatbot's knowledge by adding or updating documents (PDFs, text files) or web links in the `app/core/knowledge_sources.py` file.
-  * **Resume Download**: Provides a dedicated API endpoint (`/api/v1/resume/download`) to serve a downloadable PDF version of the resume.
-  * **Asynchronous API**: Built with FastAPI for high performance and fully asynchronous request handling.
+  * **Fully Asynchronous**: Built with FastAPI and `aiosqlite` for high performance and fully non-blocking request handling.
   * **Automated Testing**: Includes a suite of tests using `pytest` to ensure code quality and reliability.

 ## **🛠️ Technology Stack**

   * **Backend**: FastAPI
   * **LLM Framework**: LangChain
-  * **Language Model**: Google Gemini
+  * **Language Model**: Google Gemini (Flash)
   * **Vector Store**: FAISS (for efficient similarity search)
   * **Database**: SQLite with SQLAlchemy and `aiosqlite`
   * **Testing**: `pytest`, `pytest-asyncio`